 Distributed tracing helps you monitor and analyze the behavior of your distributed system.
 After you enable distributed tracing, you can use our UI tools to search for traces and analyze them.

 For example, let's say you are an engineer troubleshooting errors in a complex transaction spanning many services.
-Here's what you could do in our UI:
+Here's what you can do in our UI:

 - Open the distributed tracing UI page.